 Third Symposium on Sustainability Science: Towards Guidelines in Research and Education

-The Third Symposium on Sustainability Science will take place at UNESCO Headquarters, Paris, France, from 31 May to 1 June 2017 and will present the guidelines on sustainability science in research and education to UNESCO Member States.
+The Third Symposium on Sustainability Science will take place at UNESCO Headquarters, Paris, on 31 May and 1 June 2017, in Room XIII, Bonvin Building.
+This event will serve to present the guidelines on sustainability science in research and education to UNESCO Member States.

 A simultaneous interpretation will be available in English and French.

-In October 2015, UNESCO’s Natural and Social and Human Sciences Sectors, together with the Japanese Ministry of Education, Culture, Sports, Science and Technology (Japan/MEXT), initiated a project on “Broadening the Application of the Sustainability Science Approach” in support of the 2030 Agenda for Sustainable Development.
+In October 2015, UNESCO’s Natural Sciences Sector and Social and Human Sciences Sector, together with the Japanese Ministry of Education, Culture, Sports, Science and Technology (Japan/MEXT), initiated a project on “Broadening the Application of the Sustainability Science Approach” in support of the 2030 Agenda for Sustainable Development.

 The overall objective of the project is to foster dialogue and disseminate concrete policy messages that will help UNESCO Member States introduce a sustainability science approach in response to global challenges.
 A set of guidelines on sustainability science will be developed - from definition to application, for consideration by UNESCO Member States in the last quarter of 2017.